 - Select "School Nurse" for certificate status major

 The application to the Graduate School must contain:

 - Official transcripts from all colleges attended

-Applications are due March 31 for a summer semester start.
+Applications and all other requirements for admission are due March 31 for a summer semester start.

 COURSEWORK- 12 CREDITS

 Students must apply to the program prior to March 31.
 All School Nurse Certificate students start Summer semester.

 Students must have evidence of coursework in community health nursing, family, growth and development, and health and wellness.